 Mississippi Jones Act Attorneys

-Filing Jones Act Claims in Mississippi & Beyond for Injured Seamen
+Filing Jones Act Claims in Mobile & Throughout Mississippi

 Working as a maritime worker is a high-risk job.
 Heavy loads, large equipment, aging vessels, and dangerous working conditions all contribute to an elevated risk of injury.
-As a result, offshore jobs are one of the most dangerous in the nation—not least because an employee might not receive adequate medical attention if they’re in an accident hundreds of miles offshore.
+As a result, offshore jobs are among the most dangerous—not least because an employee might not receive adequate medical attention if they’re hurt hundreds of miles offshore.
 This makes it more likely for seamen and oil rig workers to sustain catastrophic injuries.

 As one of the four major legislative supports of the maritime industry, the Jones Act protects US maritime workers (and their families) when they’ve have suffered injuries or died while working offshore.
 The Mississippi Jones Act lawyers at Arnold & Itkin LLP fight for offshore employees who have been injured by the negligence of their employer or colleagues.
 The Jones Act affirms the rights of all US maritime workers—learn more below.